-Coconut husk fragments also minimize CO2 emissions related to transport.
+Coconut husk fragments also minimise CO2 emissions related to transport.
 Most synthetic and sand-based filtering media are transported by road or rail.

 By contrast, the coco we source from Sri Lanka makes use of maritime shipping, which the scientific community accepts as being the most carbon-efficient mode of transport.

-According to the International Maritime Organization (IMO), an agency of the United Nations:
+According to the International Maritime Organisation (IMO), an agency of the United Nations:

 Coconut husk fragments are produced by cutting up the husk that surrounds the fruit of the coconut.
 This mechanical process gives us complete control over the size of each fragment and overall porosity, guaranteeing a uniform filtering medium that delivers consistently high performance over time.